 Checklists.
 Beautiful, glorious checklists.

 Converting the branch after a merger or acquisition is no different.
-These highly complicated, highly stressful, short timeline projects have so many moving parts, it would be impossible to capture everything without a detailed checklist mapping out every last detail.
-Dates, times, personnel, teams, tasks, functions, roles, projects — everything needs to be remembered, acted on, and capably managed.
+Most know all too well that these projects don't end when the transaction closes.
+Oftentimes, the conversion process can be just as stressful as the process leading up to the M&A. With so many moving parts, it would be impossible to capture everything without a checklist mapping out every last detail.
+Dates, times, people, vendors, tasks, functions, roles — everything needs to be remembered, acted on, and capably managed.

-Just in case you needed another reason, remember a merger or acquisition doesn’t end when a transaction closes.
+If that doesn't cause you enough stress, getting the process right has more than just the brand at stake.
 Ensuring a clients’ first experience when they walk into a converting branch is everything.
-Gallup shows us 8% of customers leave a financial institution after being acquired, high above the typical 5% annual attrition rate.
+Gallup shows us 8% of customers leave a financial institution after being acquired, much higher than the typical 5% annual attrition rate.

-Of course, if you want to chat about our demerchandising/remerchandising services, reach out here.
+Of course, if you want to chat about our demerchandising/remerchandising services, feel free to reach out directly here.